rezen/zap-tutorial/01_preparation.md

 ### Juice Shop
 You will need need to a running instance of [OWASP Juice Shop](https://github.com/bkimminich/juice-shop).
 I recommend running it locally using Docker!
-For the purpose of this tutorial, it will be running in docker with all relevant commands asumming that is the situation.
+For the purpose of this tutorial, it will be running in docker with all relevant commands assuming that is the situation.

 `docker run --net=host --rm -p 3000:3000 bkimminich/juice-shop`